-Oxford Global Education Development Ltd, Rose Tree Cottage, Perrystone Hill, Ross-On-Wye, Herefordshire HR9 7QX, 09492001 (‘we’, ‘us’) are committed to protecting and respecting your privacy.
-This Privacy Notice (together with any other documents referred to in this document) sets out the basis on which the personal data collected from you, or that you provide to us, will be processed by us in connection with our recruitment and general business communication.
+Oxford Global Education Development Ltd, registered in England and Wales (Perrystone Hill, Ross-on-Wye, Herefordshire HR9 7QX) with company number 09492001, and its members (‘we’, ‘us’) are committed to protecting and respecting your privacy.
+This Privacy Notice (together with any other documents referred to in this document) sets out the basis on which the personal data collected from you, or that which you provide to us, will be processed by us in connection with our recruitment and general business communication.
 Please read the following document carefully, to understand our views and practices regarding your personal data and how we will treat it.

 For the purpose of the General Data Protection Regulation (‘GDPR’) the Data Controller is Oxford Global Education Development Ltd.

 Under the General Data Protection Regulation you have a number of important rights.
 In summary, those include rights to: